lsoft/Fakeneric/README.md

 # Fakeneric

-Fakeneric is improved but faked compile-time generics!
+Fakeneric is improved but faked compile-time generic constraints!